Marker-Inc-Korea/AutoRAG/docs/source/troubleshooting.md

 Error reading a parquet file on Windows!

-The workaround on Windows is to use engine='pyarrow', This is something that needs to be fixed inside AutoRAG.
+The workaround on Windows is to use `engine='pyarrow'`, This is something that needs to be fixed inside AutoRAG.

 We’ll try to fix it in the [issue](https://github.com/Marker-Inc-Korea/AutoRAG/issues/494) :)